phcode-dev/phoenix-desktop/README.md

    * To load changes in `phoenix` folder, just reload Phoenix by pressing `f5` in the Phoenix window just like you would do on the browser versions of Phoenix.

 ## Building release binaries locally for development/testing

+> Note: For the majority of development tasks, it's not necessary to build the release artifacts locally,
+> as outlined in this section.
+Most development requirements can be met by simply following the instructions
+> provided in the [Running Phoenix Desktop Development Builds](#running-phoenix-desktop-development-builds) section.
+> This process is mainly required when you want to test something specific that might behave differently under the `tauri://` protocol.

 Tauri development builds load phcode from `https://` url.
 But the release build uses packaged assets with custom tauri url `tauri://`.
 So there may be some cases where the behavior is different between the release builds and development builds.